A juicy beef and pork non-traditional burger, filled with umami flavours and breaks all the rules of how you were told a hamburger should be made.

 Adding an egg to my burger gave it the smooth buttery texture.
 Feel free to omit the egg, as this will not change the flavour of the burger.

-My findings in short:
+My Findings in Short:

 Stand Mixer – Firmer textured burger, with a bouncier texture.
 Burgers hold very well together.
+Stay away from this if you want a burger that will fall apart in your mouth.

 Manually Mix by Hand – Softer burger and slightly crumblier texture.